Tuesday, May 22 2018 | ASIA TODAY INTERNATIONAL - Reporting the Business that Matters in Asia

-The economy of Navarre grew by 2.9% in 2016.
-It will grow by 3.0% in 2017 and by 2.8% in 2018.
-This will add some 8,000 new jobs between 3Q17 and the end of 2018; unemployment shall drop to 8.8% by then.
-Although pre-crisis GDP per capita will be recovered this year, creating more and better jobs remains a challenge.
+The economy of Aragon could have grown 3.2% in 2017 and will grow at least 2.4% both in 2018 and 2019.
+This will add around 21,000 new jobs in the period and unemployment shall drop to 7.7%.
+Although pre-crisis GDP and GDP per capita will be recovered, creating more and better jobs remains as a challenge.

 The President of Russian Federation addressed the Federal Assembly.
 In the speech, Putin underlined the Russian increasing aspirations to take a lead in global affairs.
 President Trump had defined Russia as a rival in his State of the Union speech.
 The security and humanitarian issues in Syria increasingly became one of the top agendas of the leading powers of the world.

 We build a real-time, high-frequency Corruption Perception Index based on Google Trends data.
 It shows that the worldwide perception of corruption has been increasing since 2009, with significant heterogeneity across countries.
 Focusing in the case of Brazil, we show that a higher perception of corruption reduces both government approval ratings and confidence indexes.